 - Branded Lenses

 All ads require that you go through a TikTok advertising representative.
-Let’s focus on each ad type in detail:

-1. Biddable Ads
+1. In-Feed Video Ads

 TikTok’s rep-based ad setup is not the norm for this type of ad.
-In other networks, advertisers have access to a self-serve bidding platform where they can manage their own ad campaigns and spend.
+In other networks, advertisers have access to a self-serve bidding platform where they can manage their own TikTok app ad campaigns and spend.
 This may change in the future as TikTok’s marketing demand grows, but for now there are no other alternatives.

 This lack of options also extends to the types of biddable ad units available to you.
 Right now, there’s only one: the in-stream video.
 This is to be expected on a platform whose content is composed primarily of short videos, since the ads can be seamlessly inserted into a user’s feed without being disruptive, but doesn’t allow for campaign flexibility.